josdem/jugoterapia-mobile/README.md

 Jugoterapia Mobile
 ----------------------------------------------

-Jugoterapia is an Android application mainly fosued in improve your healty based in juice recipes, this application is only available in spanish language.
+Jugoterapia is an Android application mainly focused in improve your healty based in juice recipes, this application is only available in spanish language.

 #### To run tests